SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/DWM.md

 5. These embeddings are combined and used to condition the diffusion model during trajectory generation.

 6. Through a guided diffusion process, the model generates future state and reward sequences that are used for planning and policy learning.

+### Results
+Zihan et al.'s results confirm that DWM outperform one-step models, where DWM-based algorithms achieve a 44% performance gain.
+They further consider a variant of their approach where the diffusion model is substituted with a Transformer architecture.
+They confirm that DWM-based algorithms surpass
+Transformer-based algorithms with a 37.5% performance gain.